 Buffalo Restoration's appliance cleanup service can prevent water damage from developing in your property.
 We use state-of-the-art equipment and tried-and-tested cleaning techniques to clean your surroundings – fully sanitizing and decontaminating your property.
 What's more, our technicians are all licensed and certified to handle any type or level of appliance leaks.
 With your environment free from contaminants and potential water damage, you can continue living normally after our cleanup process.

 Buffalo Restoration offers restoration services that are reliable, efficient, and fast.
-If you're interested in our water damage restoration services, contact us at (406) 586-8109 for a free estimate.
+If you're interested in our water damage restoration services, contact us at (406) 306-0501 for an estimate.
 We serve properties in the Bozeman, MT area.

 We'll use state of the art inspection techniques such as thermal imaging cameras and moisture meters to assess the level of moisture in the drywall, carpet, padding, and sub floor.
 Then we'll share our findings with you and explain them so that you understand.
 We'll give recommendations so you can decide what to do next.